Station Name: SUDBURY (2nd site)

 BRIEF HISTORY OF THE STOUR VALLEY RAILWAY

 In 1846 the Colchester, Stour Valley, Sudbury & Halstead Railway was authorised by parliament to build a 12 mile line between Marks Tey and Sudbury.
-On 1.6.1847 further Acts were obtained allowing the company to extend from Sudbury to Clare with a branch from Melford to Bury St. Edmunds.
+On 1 June 1847 further Acts were obtained allowing the company to extend from Sudbury to Clare with a branch from Melford to Bury St. Edmunds.
 The company was leased to the Ipswich & Bury St. Edmunds Railway which was in turn absorbed by the Eastern Union Railway the following month.

-The line from Marks Tey to Sudbury opened on 2.7.1849 and on 1.1.1854, the Eastern Counties Railway (ECR) took over the Eastern Union Railway.
+The line from Marks Tey to Sudbury opened on 2 July 1849 and on 1 January 1854, the Eastern Counties Railway (ECR) took over the Eastern Union Railway.
 In July 1860, the newly formed Sudbury & Clare Railway Company revived the 1847 Act and by a new Act of July 1860 they were empowered to build a line from Sudbury to Clare via Melford.
 However, as soon as the powers were obtained, the ECR took over and immediately sought extended powers to build from Sudbury to Shelford on the London-Cambridge main line, plus a branch from Melford to Bury St. Edmunds.
 At the same time, the Colne Valley Company, anxious to be independent from the ECR, sought approval for a line to Cambridge.

 A bitter struggle between the two companies ensued but the Colne Valley Bill was rejected while the Eastern Counties Railway received approval to go ahead.
 However, further changes were imminent and in August 1862 an amalgamation of companies including the ECR came about and the Great Eastern Railway (GER) came into being. (ticket from Roy Lambeth)

 The Act renewed the authorisation for the proposed ECR lines to proceed with the addition of a connecting line at Haverhill between the Stour Valley and Colne Valley railways.
-The first section between Shelford and Haverhill opened on 1.6.1865.
-The remaining lines from Haverhill to Sudbury followed on 9.8.1865.
+The first section between Shelford and Haverhill opened on 1 June 1865.
+The remaining lines from Haverhill to Sudbury followed on 9 August 1865.

 During the period prior to the First World War, the line saw some of its best traffic with through trains between Cambridge and Clacton via Sudbury.
-The war brought little reduction in traffic but by the 1920's the familiar pattern of road competition was setting in although rail traffic continued quite healthily for some years; some economies were made but many excursion trains continued to run.
+The war brought little reduction in traffic but by the 1920s the familiar pattern of road competition was setting in, although rail traffic continued quite healthily for some years; some economies were made but many excursion trains continued to run.

 When the Second World War came, the situation changed dramatically.
 Passenger services were reduced although freight services remained active.
 When the allied bomber offensive began, the lines assumed new importance with airfields being established throughout the area.

-The line to Sudbury survived several further attempts to close it and after the 1974 energy crisis and the threat of petrol rationing it was reprieved in the interests of the local community.
+The line to Sudbury survived several further attempts to close it and, after the 1974 energy crisis and the threat of petrol rationing, it was reprieved in the interests of the local community.

 The Cambridge to Sudbury Rail Renewal Association was formed in 1995 to campaign for the restoration of the rail service between and Sudbury and Cambridge.
 A full feasibility study was commissioned in 2003 which showed that 73.2% of people surveyed would use the railway.
 It was then decided to form a limited company to present a more professional approach.